BunnyBytes/bunnybytes.github.io/_posts/2025-08-17-Introduction.md

 <div class="post-image-small">
   <img src="/assets/img/pics/Jellybaby.jpg" alt="Jellybaby">
   Jellybean as a baby.
-Aww, how cute!
+A Jellybaby, if you will.
+How cute!
 </div>

 I might also add some guidance for people navigating their ADHD or gender dysphoria, among other things I feel qualified to talk about.